heyannag/Project_1_Group_4/README.md

 * What is the relationship between Nissan model and resale price?

 ## Findings:
-* The average price of a used Nissan is $16,602 (USD)
+* The mean price of a used Nissan is **$16,602 (USD)**
-* When sorting by the highest price, there are some listings of non-luxury or sport vehicles (Altima, Sentra) that are priced extremely high and seem inaccurate (99,999).
-This may be an attempt by the listing party to appear at the top of the list when sorted by price.
+* When sorting by the highest price, there are some listings of non-luxury or sport vehicles (Altima, Sentra) that are priced extremely high and seem inaccurate (ex.
+99,999).
+This may be an attempt by the listing party to appear at the top of the list when sorted by price or a typo.
-* GT-Rs have the highest entry price of any used Nissan listing in this dataset.
+* GT-Rs have the highest entry price in the resale market of any used Nissan listing in this dataset.
 * The lower quartile of price(USD) is $1,500
   * 25% $11,950
   * 50% $15,000